The Prostate United Story

 Stay connected

 We’re all one team, united.
-Whilst this is a virtual challenge, we want everyone to feel connected with the Prostate United community.
+While this is a virtual challenge, we want everyone to feel connected with the Prostate United community.
 Join us on Facebook, X, WhatsApp & Strava to see how others are doing, share your progress, and keep up to date with all things Prostate United.
-There’s nothing better than others on, and no greater motivation than being cheered on!
+There’s nothing better than cheering others on, and no greater motivator than being cheered on!